i5ar/pa2tex/README.md

                 pip install Pillow

-If you intend to insert text over the image you must create a subdirectory called `fonts/` with the fonts of your choice named `head.woff` for the title text and `auth.woff` surprisingly enough for the author text.
+If you intend to insert text over the image you must create a subdirectory called `fonts/` with the fonts of your choice named `head.woff` for the title of the pattern and `auth.woff` for the author.

 ### Compatibility
 - Python v3.4